majestichillary/FreshmanDataResearch/README.md

 ## Results
 The DecisionTree classifier outperformed others in terms of accuracy.
 Detailed comparisons and performance metrics are included.
-![IMDB Movies Summary During the Time](Graph1.png)
+![IMDB Movies Summary During the Time](Graph1.png) Here we can see that action movies tend to gross the highest, with their purple bars reaching towards the 1 billion mark.
 ![3D Plot for IMDB Genres](Graph2.png)
+Movies higher on the z-axis have a higher gross, so we can see action movies tend to gross higher than other genres of movies.

 ## Visualizations
 Graphs illustrating the accuracy comparisons of each model provide insights into their predictive power.